arkatebi/OpenWorld-problem/README.md

-## Genes in UniProtKB/SwissProt with experimentally valided annotations
+## Genes in UniProtKB/SwissProt with experimental annotations
 * How many genes for each species in the UniProtKB/SwissProt whose annotations have experimental validations?